 Cost of Medical Treatment in Bangkok

-The most important incentive to choose medical treatment far away from home (and family and friends) is its lower cost.
+The most important incentive to choose medical treatment far away from home (and family and friends) is its lower cost, provided medical and surgical treatments are adequate.
 Other considerations are the overall attractiveness of the selected foreign country (stage of development, tourist attractions, distance).

 The cost of treatment in Thailand is lower than in in the United States or Europe.
 Of course, not every condition is suitable for treatment abroad.
 Mostly people will consider medical tourism for elective procedures.
 Need we remind you that it is not advised to travel long distance by plane if your medical condition is not stable.
 The elected procedure itself is what will determine the cost.
 It will cost less than in your home country.
 Especially room rates and nursing services are cheaper (including stay in intensive care or coronary care units).
 Staying in a comfortable hospital room in one of the major hospitals in Bangkok will actually cost about the same as staying at a 5-star hotel.